Explore Santa Fe's landmark districts with a 12th-generation local guide

 Bring water and a phone or camera for photos.
 Wear comfortable attire.
 In winter months, bring a jacket, hat, and gloves.

-Outside of the La Fonda on the Plaza: 100 E San Francisco St, Santa Fe, NM 87501
+Outside the front of La Fonda Hotel, 100 E San Francisco St, Santa Fe, NM 87501

 Santa Fe Plaza has been the beating heart of New Mexico's capital for more than four centuries, and there is no better way to understand its significance than on a guided driving tour that places this National Historic Landmark in the context of the entire city.
 Rather than simply walking through the square, this experience connects Santa Fe Plaza to the neighborhoods, viewpoints, and hidden stories that radiate outward from it, all from the comfort of a Mercedes-Benz van with a guide whose family roots in the region stretch back 12 generations.